archishman-b/archishman-b/README.md

 ## About

-I'm a strategy and technology consultant with 12 years across **automotive OEMs**, **B2B tech**, and **Tier-1 consulting firms** (Accenture, Monitor Deloitte).
+I'm a Strategy and Technology Consulting Manager with 12 years across **automotive OEMs**, **B2B tech**, and **Tier-1 consulting firms** (Accenture, Monitor Deloitte).
 I've owned a $80M brand P&L, rationalized a 10,000-app enterprise portfolio for a global automotive OEM, led a $50M pricing transformation for one of the US's largest auto parts retailers, and spent the last year driving agentic AI adoption as part of Accenture's Reinventor Strategists team.

 This GitHub is my **build-in-public journey** — translating 12 years of strategy consulting IP, industry domain depth, and growing technical fluency into open-source tools, AI-powered frameworks, and working prototypes.
-The goal: demonstrate that the future of strategy work is *executable*, not just advisory.

 ---

 ## Background at a Glance

 	12 yrs  ──────────────────────────────────────────────────────────────────►
 	        │ Tata Motors  │  MBA (SIBM)  │  Mahindra GMC (3 roles)   │ Monitor Deloitte  │ Accenture │
 	        │  Production  │  Marketing   │  Analytics · Brand · Channel│  6 engagements   │ EA CoE +  │
 	        │  Mgmt + PMO  │  Spec.       │  $80M P&L · 2M customers   │  XaaS · M&A · GTM│ Reinventor│